AnnaLaddach/CatsCradle/README.md

 devtools::install_github("AnnaLaddach/CatsCradle")
 ```
-CatsCradle is currently under review at Bioconductor and we hope soon
-to be migrating there.

-#### Developed by Anna Laddach and Michael Shapiro in the Pachnis lab
-     at the Francis Crick Institute.
+#### Developed by Anna Laddach and Michael Shapiro in the Pachnis lab at the Francis Crick Institute.